Deputy President of South Africa

-The Deputy President of South Africa is the deputy to the President, of the Republic of South Africa and is a member of the National Assembly and the Cabinet.
+The deputy president of South Africa is the second highest ranking officer of the executive branch of the Government of South Africa.
+The deputy president is a member of the National Assembly and the Cabinet.

-The Deputy President is constitutionally required to "assist the president in the execution of the functions of government", and may be assigned any government portfolio by presidential proclamation.
+The deputy president is constitutionally required to "assist the president in the execution of the functions of government", and may be assigned any government portfolio by presidential proclamation.

-The Deputy President performs the duties of the President when the president is outside the country's borders, unable to fulfill the duties of the office, or when the presidency is vacant.
+The deputy president performs the duties of the president when the president is outside the country's borders, unable to fulfill the duties of the office, or when the presidency is vacant.

-The Deputy President is generally appointed as the leader of government business in the Parliament of South Africa by the President.
+The deputy president is generally appointed as the leader of government business in the Parliament of South Africa by the president.

 Under the interim constitution (valid from 1994 to 1996), there was a Government of National Unity, in which a member of parliament from the largest opposition party was entitled to a position as deputy president.
-Along with Mbeki, the previous State President, F. W. de Klerk, also served as Deputy President in his capacity as the leader of the National Party, then the second-largest party in the new parliament.
+Along with Mbeki, the previous state president, F. W. de Klerk, also served as deputy president in his capacity as the leader of the National Party, then the second-largest party in the new parliament.
 De Klerk later resigned and went into opposition with his party.
-A voluntary coalition government continues to exist under the new constitution (adopted in 1996), although there have been no appointments of opposition politicians to the post of Deputy President.
+A voluntary coalition government continues to exist under the new constitution (adopted in 1996), although there have been no appointments of opposition politicians to the post of deputy president.

-The official living residences of the deputy president are Oliver Tambo House in Pretoria, Highstead in Cape Town and Dr John L Dube House in Durban.
+The official living residences of the deputy president are Oliver Tambo House in Pretoria, Highstead, in Cape Town and Dr John L Dube House in Durban.

 Inception and expiry of term

-The Deputy President's term of office is not fixed by law.
-The Deputy President's term begins upon appointment from by the President.
-The Deputy President must be selected from the members of the National Assembly and takes a prescribed oath.
+The deputy president's term of office is not fixed by law.
+The deputy president's term begins upon appointment by the president.
+The deputy president must be selected from the members of the National Assembly and takes a prescribed oath.

-The Deputy President's term is ended by one of four constitutional mechanisms: dismissal by the President, a successful 'motion of no confidence in the president' by the National Assembly, a successful 'motion of no confidence excluding the president' by the National Assembly, or a newly elected President's assumption of office.
-Presumably, a statement of resignation would also be sufficient to end a Deputy President's term of office.
+The deputy president's term is ended by one of four constitutional mechanisms: dismissal by the president, a successful 'motion of no confidence in the president' by the National Assembly, a successful 'motion of no confidence excluding the president' by the National Assembly, or a newly elected president's assumption of office.
+A statement of resignation can also end a deputy president's term of office.